Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Numerical Analysis

-It is also interesting to observe that the travel directions of vehicles crossing neighboring zones are optimized as well.
-In Figure \ref{fig:hypo S1}, the flow of vehicles that carry a seeker out of zones 1, 2, and 4 is very small, possibly because most of these zones' inter-zonal passengers are going to zone 3, and hence it is likely that they will match up with each other before they leave their zone (i.e., only few of them leave their zone as a seeker).
+It is also interesting to observe that the travel directions of vehicles are optimized as well.
+In Figure \ref{fig:hypo S1}, the flow of vehicles that carry a seeker out of zones 1, 2, and 4 is very small, possibly because most of these zones' inter-zonal passengers are going to zone 3, and hence it is likely that they will match up with each other before they leave their origin zone (i.e., only few of them leave their origin zone as a seeker).
 On the contrary, since the trip rate from zone 3 to zones 1, 2, and 4 is relatively low, the probability to match two inter-zonal passengers inside zone 3 is relatively low, and in turn, many of them leave zone 3 as a seeker.
-For the vehicle travel path decisions, by symmetry between zone 1 and zone 4, about half of the seekers going between zone 2 and zone 3 should be routed through zone 1 or zone 4; i.e., $\delta_{23\_1} = 0.54$, $\delta_{23\_4} = 0.46$, $\delta_{32\_1} =\delta_{32\_4}=0.50$.
-However, this is not the case for the seekers going between zone 1 and zone 4 (e.g., $\delta_{14\_2}= \delta_{41\_2}=1.00 ,\ \delta_{14\_3}=\delta_{41\_3} = 0.00$), because zone 3 is the major destination zone with many idle vehicles and seekers inside, and hence it is beneficial to route all seekers going between zone 1 and zone 4 through zone 2 so as to better serve the passengers there.
+For the vehicle travel path decisions, $\delta_{32\_1} =0.49$ and $\delta_{32\_4}=0.51$, which makes sense as zone 1 and zone 4 are symmetric, while $\delta_{23\_1} = 0.00$ and $\delta_{23\_4} = 1.00$, possibly because the flow of vehicles with a seeker leaving zone 2 is too small to affect the matching in zones 1 and 4.
+In addition, the vehicles with a seeker going between zone 1 and zone 4 are routed to visit zone 2, i.e., $\delta_{14\_2}= \delta_{41\_2}=1.00,\ \delta_{14\_3}=\delta_{41\_3} = 0.00$, because zone 3 is the major destination zone with many suitable vehicles inside, and it is beneficial to route these seekers through zone 2 so as to better serve the passengers there.